logologo

 1. Gather documents: Assemble the death certificate, will (if any), and proof of relationship to the deceased (e.g., birth certificate, marriage certificate).

-2. Notify the bank: Inform the bank holding the safe deposit box about the individual's death and inquire about their procedures to access the safe deposit box.
+2. Notify the bank: Inform the bank holding the safe deposit box about the individual's death and inquire about their procedures to access it.

 3. Provide the bank with the required documentation.